ivantcholakov/codeigniter-phpmailer/README.md

 $config['dkim_identity']    = '';                       // DKIM Identity, usually the email address used as the source of the email.
 ```

-* Notes:
+Notes:

-PHP openssl module should be enabled if encrypted SMTP access is required;
+Set $config['useragent'] as 'PHPMailer' in order PHPMailer engine to be used.
-Set $config['useragent'] as 'PHPMailer' if the original 'CodeIgniter' engine fails for some reason.
+PHP openssl module should be enabled if encrypted SMTP access is required.

-* Within a controller paste the following code for testing purposes:
+Within a controller paste the following code for testing purposes:

 ```php
 $this->load->library('email');